 Subcritical and transcritical systems

-CO₂ cooling systems can mainly be classified into two types:
+CO₂ cooling systems can be classified mainly into two types:

 - Subcritical systems